-- Once the search plan and position announcement have been approved by the SVPAA, his/her office will work with the Dean and the chair of the search committee to activate the search plan.
-All announcements, newspaper, and journal advertisements should be placed through the Office of the SVPAA well in advance of the desired deadline dates, and it is expected that all copy will be submitted via an email attachment to the Office of the SVPAA.
-Notices for professional conferences and on-line journals may be placed directly by the head of the Search Committee with the approval of the SVPAA.
-Frequency of placements will be determined by the SVPAA in consultation with the Dean and head of the Search Committee. - The head of the Search Committee should schedule a time for a representative from the Office of Human Resources and the Dean (or his/her designee) to brief the committee on recruitment, hiring and selection procedures, including a rehearsal of what are appropriate and what are inappropriate questions, all in accord with the requirements of the University's equal employment opportunity policy.
+Once the search plan and position announcement have been approved by the Provost, their office will work with the Dean and the chair of the search committee to activate the search plan.
+All announcements, newspaper, and journal advertisements should be placed through the Office of the Provost well in advance of the desired deadline dates, and it is expected that all copy will be submitted via an email attachment to the Office of the Provost.
+Notices for professional conferences and on-line journals may be placed directly by the head of the Search Committee with the approval of the Provost.
+Frequency of

+- placements will be determined by the Provost in consultation with the Dean and head of the Search Committee. - The Dean shall coordinate a meeting of representatives from the Search Committee with a representative from the Office of Human Resources and the Dean (or their designee) to brief the committee on recruitment, hiring and selection procedures, including a rehearsal of what are appropriate and inappropriate questions, all in accordance with the requirements of the University's equal employment opportunity policy.